bnoden/OffAndUp/readme.md

 At this point, `ShowListing` would be a more accurate title, because it shows the whole item page.
 Still debating whether to make it more preview-like or change the name.
 This shows the item page without leaving the query results page.
 Do this by moving the mouse cursor over the item image for 1.25 seconds.
+Close item
-Exit and return to results page by clicking the results page, which during this time is covered by a colored layer.
+page and return to results page by clicking the 'close [x]' button OR by clicking
+the results page, which during this time will be covered by a tinted layer.

-The original intention was to keep you on the results page so you wouldn't have to re-run `IgnoreSoldItems` upon returning and reloading.
-Yes, you could open link in a new tab, but this streamlines the process.

 A link is provided at the top, which when clicked, opens the page in a new tab.